nsqio/nsq/_posts/2013-01-01-building_client_libraries.md

 ## <a name="rdy_state">RDY State</a>

-Because messages are *pushed* from `nsqd` to clients we needed a way to manage the flow of data in userland rather than relying on low-level TCP semantics.
-A client's `RDY` state is NSQ's flow control mechanism.
+Because messages are *pushed* from `nsqd` to consumers we needed a way to manage the flow of data in user-land rather than relying on low-level TCP semantics.
+A consumer's `RDY` state is NSQ's flow control mechanism.

 As outlined in the [configuration section](#configuration), a consumer is configured with a `max_in_flight`.
 This is a concurrency and performance knob, e.g. some downstream systems are able to more-easily batch process messages and benefit greatly from a higher `max-in-flight`.

-When a client connects to `nsqd` (and subscribes) it is placed in an initial `RDY` state of `0`.
-No messages will be sent to the client.
+When a consumer connects to `nsqd` (and subscribes) it is placed in an initial `RDY` state of `0`.
+No messages will be delivered.

 Client libraries have a few responsibilities: